stratapp/stratapp-website/_posts/2019-06-25-employee-engagement-without-business-performance-is-a-fail-business-performance-without-employee-engagement-is-a-fail.md

 slug: gallup q12 index on measuring employee engagement

 ---
-## Gallup's Q12 Index on measuring employee engagement is useful for evaluating the success of #stratapp.
+## Gallup's Q12 Index on measuring employee engagement is useful for evaluating the success of #stratapp

 Anthony Moorhouse is the founder of [Coherent Strategy](http://coherentstrat.com/ "Coherent Strategy"){:target="_blank"}, the first boutique advisory firm established to coach and support #stratapp clients on implementation.